IsCoffeeTho/42-Born2BeRoot/README.md

 [Back To Top](#born-2-be-root)

 **Born 2 Be Root** is a project made to develop the skills of VM or Server creation and maintainence.
-This is Skill Set useful for example when you need to have a mini machine to run code continously with or without supervision where it can cause no major harm.
+This is Skill Set useful for example when you need to have a mini machine to run code continously with or without supervision where it can cause no major harm

+The Subject Documentation goes as follows
+> You will create your first machine in `VirtualBox` (or `UTM` if you can't use `VirtualBox`)
+> under specific instructions.
+Then, at the end of this project, you will be able to set up
+> your own operating system while implementing strict rules.

 ## Creation